kislerdm/color_theory_app/README.md

 - *frontend* can be generalised as the product with software engineers + DevOps maintaining and developing it
 - *backend* can be generalised as the micro-service with data scientist/engineers/machine learning engineers + Dev-/DataOps maintaining and developing it

+Frontend/product communicates to the backend/machine-learning service to provide users unique feature, or improve users experience.

 ### Backend

 #### Machine Learning Model Development